hajitaka01/hajitaka01/README.md

 * Built a company website using PHP & MySQL
 * Created UI for services and navigation
 * Implemented simple dynamic content
+* Used to present company services and basic information

 🔗 https://github.com/hajitaka01/construction-company-website